fullstackedorg/docs/docs/guides/packages.md

 # Using npm Packages

-The editor supports the use of packages hosted on [npmjs.com](https://www.npmjs.com).
+The editor supports the use of packages (node_modules).
+You can install pacakges directly from a git repository or hosted on [npmjs.com](https://www.npmjs.com).
 Simply use `import` `from` and as soon as esbuild cannot resolve a package, FullStacked will try to download it.

-## Installing packages
+## Installing packages from npmjs

 Use the terminal to install packages from npm.
 Simply use the `npm install` or `npm i` command.